MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/overview.md

 }
 ```

-### MockProvider
-An `IProvider` implementation built on a set of readonly, fake Graph data.
-Used for prototyping and demonstration purposes.

-Available in the `CommunityToolkit.Net.Authentication` package.

 ### MsalProvider
 An `IProvider` implementation built on the official Microsoft Authentication Library (MSAL).
-The `MsalProvider` is NetStandard and supports both UWP and WPF applications.
+The `MsalProvider` is NetStandard and supports any NetStandard 2.0 applications.

 Available in the `CommunityToolkit.Net.Authentication.Msal` package.